beta-Cyg/cygnudge/README.md

 server generates a uuid after getting the request from client, then save it in redis and send it to client.

 client save uuid in `~/.cygnudge/login.token`

+if the account has logined in other devices / local token was deleted (there is token in redis of server, but no token found in the speciafied path in client), then remove the token in redis and re-login? (optional)

 - `cygnudge logout`